 I know Thanksgiving was last week, and the last thing we’re all thinking about is what to put on the table for Christmas dinner, but it never hurts to plan ahead, so today, we’re talking Classic Christmas Dinner Sides.
 Whether the star of your show is a ham, a prime rib, a turkey, or something else, these dinner side dishes pair elegantly with whatever else you’re having – or you can make them the star of the show!

 Most of these recipes can be prepared ahead of time, so your time in the kitchen on Christmas is limited, and is instead spent with friends and family making memories for years to come.
 Simply prepare the dish ahead of time, and warm it in the oven prior to serving.

-The color and flavor of cranberries, just reminds me of Christmas.
+The color and flavor of cranberries just remind me of Christmas.
 They’re so beautiful and add a needed touch of sweetness to this dish.
 The homemade balsamic reduction is super simple to make and WILL be what converts people to become Brussels sprout lovers.

 This potato side dish screams comfort.
 What I love about potatoes au gratin is how creamy the potatoes become, and the hint of cheese makes it oh so flavorful.
-They way the potatoes are layered in this particular recipes allows for the tops to be crispy and the bottoms to be creamy, all at the same time!
-This recipe might seem a bit labor intensive, but it’s all so worth it.
+The way the potatoes are layered in this particular recipe allows for the tops to be crispy and the bottoms to be creamy, all at the same time!
+This recipe might seem a bit labor-intensive, but it’s all so worth it.
 Just be careful with this one, because before you know it – this dish can quickly become the star of the show!